asjoyner/shade/README.md

 # shade

-shade (the SHA Drive Engine) stores files in the cloud, in a flexible fashion, optionally encrypted.
+shade (the SHA Drive Engine) stores files locally and/or in the cloud, in a flexible fashion, optionally encrypted.

 The primary interface is a FUSE filesystem for interacting with shade.
-There is a command line tool "throw" which can cheaply add new files to shade, but cannot read the encrypted contents.
-There is also a command line debugging tool, shadeutil, for investigating the contents.
+There is a command line tool "throw" which can cheaply add new files to shade.
+It can be configured such that it can add too the respository, but cannot read the encrypted contents.
+There is also a command line debugging tool, shadeutil, for investigating and tinkering with the repository.

 ## The basic method of file storage
   1. Represent the file as a series of chunks, of a configurable size (16MB by default).
   1. Calculate a SHA-256 hash for each chunk.
   1. Store the chunk in the configured Drive client
   1. Create a manifest file (a shade.File struct) with: